exercism/go/exercises/concept/weather-forecast/.docs/instructions.md

 ## 2. Document the CurrentCondition and CurrentLocation variables

-The president of Goblinocus is a bit paranoid and fears uncommented variables are used for destroying their country!
+The president of Goblinocus is a bit paranoid and fears uncommented variables are used to destroy their country!
 Please clarify the usage of the package variables `CurrentCondition` and `CurrentLocation` and put the president's mind at ease.
 This should tell any user of the package what information the variables store, and what they can do with it.

 ## 3. Document the Forecast() function